 While this chutney was enjoyed immensely with as an accompaniment to simple dal rice and sabji parantha meal, we loved serving it as an appetizer, atop little toasts and homemade Labneh.
 Festive little hors-d’oeuvres for easy entertaining!

-- I purchased these Roselle Flowers from KrishiCress Farms in Delhi.
+I purchased these organic Roselle Flowers from KrishiCress Farms in Delhi.